bonk-dev/saturday/README.md

                         based on IP authentication (Elsevier, Scopus) -g, --google-scholar  Use Google Scholar for scraping metadata --google-scholar-output GOOGLE_SCHOLAR_OUTPUT
-                        Path to a file where raw data fetched from Google Scholar will be saved -s, --scopus-api      Use Scopus API for scraping metadata --scopus-api-output SCOPUS_API_OUTPUT
+                        Path to a file where raw data fetched from Google Scholar will be saved.
+File
+                        type: JSON.
+  -s, --scopus-api      Use Scopus API for scraping metadata --scopus-api-output SCOPUS_API_OUTPUT
-                        Path to a file where raw data fetched from Elsevier API will be saved -b, --scopus-batch    Use Scopus batch export for scraping metadata --scopus-batch-file SCOPUS_BATCH_FILE
+                        Path to a file where raw data fetched from Elsevier API will be saved.
+File
+                        type: JSON.
+  -b, --scopus-batch    Use Scopus batch export for scraping metadata --scopus-batch-file SCOPUS_BATCH_FILE
                         Use a local .CSV dump instead of exporting from Scopus --scopus-batch-output SCOPUS_BATCH_OUTPUT
-                        Path to a file where raw data fetched from Scopus batch export will be saved --ssl-insecure        Do not verify upstream server SSL/TLS certificates
+                        Path to a file where raw data fetched from Scopus batch export will be saved.
+                        File type: CSV.
+  --ssl-insecure        Do not verify upstream server SSL/TLS certificates
 ```